Gweek

-Gweek (Gwig, meaning forest village) is a civil parish and village in Cornwall, United Kingdom.
+Gweek (Gwig, meaning forest village) is a civil parish and village in Cornwall, England, United Kingdom.
 It is situated approximately three miles (5 km) east of Helston.
 The civil parish was created from part of the parish of Constantine by boundary revision in 1986.
 The name Gweek is first recorded as Gwyk in 1358 and is derived from the Cornish word gwig, meaning "forest village", cognate with the Welsh gwig and Old Breton guic.
-Gweek village has a pub, the Black Swan, and a combined shop and post office.
+Gweek village has a pub, the Black Swan, and a shop.
 The village is also home to the Cornish Seal Sanctuary.

 Gweek lies within the Cornwall Area of Outstanding Natural Beauty (AONB).
 Almost a third of Cornwall has AONB designation, with the same status and protection as a National Park.

 History

 Gweek is at the head of navigation of the Helford River.
 It has been a port since Roman times and thrived in the Tudor period, with its own Customs House.
 In the 13th century, the townspeople of Helston bought the rights to the port of Gweek.

 During the mining boom, a tin-smelting blowing house operated at the quayside.

 In Lewis's Topographical Dictionary of England published in 1848, the village was described as:

 GWEEK, a small port, in the hundred of Kerrier, W. division of Cornwall, 3½ miles (E. by S.) from Helston.
 The pilchard-fishery is carried on extensively, 200 boats being employed in taking the fish, which are cured in the various creeks and coves within the limits of the port.
 In addition to the fishery, the chief trade consists in the exportation of copper-ore, corn, moorstone, and oysters, and the importation of timber, coal, and limestone.

 In an August 1880 edition of The Cornishman newspaper, Gweek (along with Porthleven) was described as a prominent seaport, supplying coal, lime, timber, slate, etc to the neighbouring mines and inhabitants.
 Timber was unloaded from ships at Merthen Hole and floated up-river to Gweek on barges.
 The western wharf was owned by Mr Basset of Tehidy.